Liver Cancer Prevention

 Treatment of chronic hepatitis B infection: Treatments for chronic HBV infection can reduce the risk of liver cancer.
 Interferon and nucleus(t)ide analog (NA) therapy are treatments for chronic HBV infection.

-Reduced exposure to aflatoxin B1: Eating foods with low levels of aflatoxin B1 can reduce the risk of liver cancer.
-Aflatoxin B1 is a poison from a fungus that grows on foods that are stored in hot and humid areas.
+Reduce Aflatoxin Exposure: Avoid eating foods contaminated with aflatoxin, a toxin produced by certain molds.
+Aflatoxin is a poison from a fungus that grows on foods that are stored in hot and humid areas.

 Lifestyle Choices